Privacy Policy

 Your Choices

-Access, update, or delete your information.
+Access, Update, or Delete Your Information.
 If you have registered for an account with us through the Service, you may review and update certain account information by logging into the account.
-You may also contact us to inform us of any changes or errors in any Personal Information we have about you to ensure that it is complete, accurate, and as current as possible, or to delete your account.
+You may also contact us to inform us of any changes or errors in any Personal Information we have about you to ensure that it is complete, accurate, and as current as possible.
+You may request deletion of your account by contacting us at legal@dahlia.health.
+You may also request deletion of specific conversations with Daisy or other content through your account settings or by contacting us directly.

 Cookies.
 Most browsers let you remove or reject cookies.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.
 Please note that if you set your browser to disable cookies, the Service may not work properly.
 For more information about cookies, including how to see what cookies have been set on your browser and how to manage and delete them, visit www.allaboutcookies.org.